Saint-Thibault-des-Vignes

-Saint-Thibault-des-Vignes ([sɛ̃ tibo de viɲ]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
+Saint-Thibault-des-Vignes ([sɛ̃ tibo de viɲ]) is a commune in the Seine-et-Marne department, located in the Île-de-France region in north-central France.

 Population

 Inhabitants of Saint-Thibault-des-Vignes are known as Théobaldiens in French.

 Education

 There are three school groups (combined preschools and elementary schools) in the commune: Marie Curie, Pierre Villette, and Edouard Thomas.
 There is one junior high school, Collège public Léonard de Vinci.